GLAD: Global-Local Aware Dynamic Mixture-of-Experts for Multi-Talker ASR

-Motivated by this, we propose GLAD (\textbf{G}lobal-\textbf{L}ocal \textbf{A}ware \textbf{D}ynamic Mixture-of-Experts), a novel framework designed to improve expert selection in MTASR.
-Specifically, we introduce a global router that processes raw speech features to capture speaker-aware context.
-In parallel, local routers model layer-specific information derived from intermediate encoder layers.
-A dynamic fusion module then adaptively combines global and local routing signals on a per-frame basis, guiding expert selection with both global speaker cues and local acoustic details.
-We further apply GLAD to SOT paradigm, resulting in GLAD-SOT.
+To bridge this gap, we propose \textbf{G}lobal-\textbf{L}ocal \textbf{A}ware \textbf{D}ynamic Mixture-of-Experts (GLAD).
+Motivated by the fact that shallow acoustic features inherently preserve rich speaker cues, we introduce a global router that processes these shallow representations to capture speaker-aware context.
+Simultaneously, local routers model layer-specific information derived from intermediate encoder layers.
+A dynamic fusion module then adaptively combines these signals per frame, guiding expert selection with both global speaker cues and local acoustic details.
+We apply GLAD to the SOT paradigm, resulting in GLAD-SOT.
+To facilitate future research, our code and data is publicly available\footnote{https://github.com/NKU-HLT/GLAD}.
 Our main contributions are as follows:

-(1) To our best knowledge, we are the first to apply MoE architectures to end-to-end MTASR, showing significant improvements over conventional methods.

-(2) We introduce GLAD, which dynamically combines speaker-aware global context with fine-grained local acoustic features.
-This enables experts to focus on target speakers while capturing fine-grained speech patterns in multi-talker scenarios.

-(3) Our ablation studies investigate the role of global acoustic features and their support for speaker-aware expert routing in MTASR.
+\begin{itemize} \item To the best of our knowledge, this work represents the first application of MoE architectures in MTASR.
+Extensive experiments on LibriSpeechMix and CH109 demonstrate that our method outperforms strong SOT-based baselines, especially in challenging MTASR scenarios. \item We propose GLAD, a novel mechanism that dynamically fuses speaker-aware global context from shallow acoustic features with fine-grained local features.
+This dual-path routing strategy guides experts to disentangle overlapping speech by leveraging both speaker identity cues and phonetic details. \item We provide comprehensive ablation studies to validate the efficacy of our design.
+Our analysis reveals that incorporating global acoustic features is critical for speaker-aware expert routing, particularly in high-overlap scenarios where distinguishing speaker identity is most challenging. \end{itemize}